zxieeee/PowerTools/ROADMAP.md

 # First Alpha Release Notice

-We are preparing to release our first alpha realease.
+We are preparing to release our first alpha release.
 We implemented the core logic for organising files within a folder or if you want now you can establish a relationship with entirely different folders.

 # Goals

+- [ ] implement a sync feature wherein two folders can be synced with the same contents ( this feature is most helpful when done over lan)
-- [ ] Program as a daemon or a service.
+- [ ] implement search networks over lan
-  - [x] read from a config.conf file where some config like
-  - [x] folder or folders (could be Desktop and Downloads folder or much more) where our program will work( contains data about a directory )
-  - [ ] add a delay timer for program ( if possible implement OS specific APIs using inotify and ReadDirectoryChangesW in code itself so that we can deprecate this variable in future)
-  - [x] a map that contains folders and extension check the .conf file example
-  - [ ] config reorganisation for sensible human readable format 💡
+- [ ] implement modules or modularity

 ---